OUR POLICIES

 4. Code of Conduct: Coaches

 4.1.
-This section of the Code applies to all Coaches or any other individual with a delivery, performance or education role within Squash at the INSPIRE Squash Academy.
+This section of the Code applies to all Coaches or any other individual with a delivery, performance or education role within Squash at the Inspire Squash Academy.

 4.2.
 All such Coaches or individuals involved in squash will, at all times: